Grandmaster (chess): Official status (1950 onwards)

 Since FIDE did not award the Grandmaster title posthumously, world-class players who died prior to 1950, including World Champions Steinitz, Lasker, Capablanca, and Alekhine, never received the title.
-A few strong still living players such as British India's Mir Sultan Khan, Germany's Paul Lipke and France's Eugene Znosko-Borovsky were never awarded titles.
+A few strong still living players such as British India's Sultan Khan, Germany's Paul Lipke and France's Eugene Znosko-Borovsky were not awarded titles.
+Sultan Khan was awarded the GM title posthumously in 2024.

 1953 regulations

 Title awards under the original regulations were subject to political concerns.
 Efim Bogoljubow, who had emigrated from the Soviet Union to Germany, was not entered in the first class of Grandmasters, even though he had played two matches for the World Championship with Alekhine.
 He received the title in 1951, by a vote of thirteen to eight with five abstentions.
 Yugoslavia supported his application, but all other Communist countries opposed it.
 In 1953, FIDE abolished the old regulations, although a provision was maintained that allowed older masters who had been overlooked to be awarded titles.
 The new regulations awarded the title of International Grandmaster of the FIDE to players meeting any of the following criteria: